Restless Chipotle

 3. Fold in sour cream and chiles.

-4. Spoon over enchiladas and bake.
+4. Spoon creamy white sauce over enchiladas and bake.

 🥫 Storage

-If you plan on eating the leftover enchiladas within a few days, wrap the dish in plastic/foil, or put the leftovers in a storage container.
+If you plan on eating the leftover enchiladas within a few days, wrap the dish in plastic, foil, or put the leftovers in a storage container.

 Refrigerate and reheat in the microwave until warm.